 The Cheltenham Festival was last cancelled in its entirety in 2001 due to the foot and mouth outbreak, while the second day was called off in 2008 due to high winds, with the races rescheduled for the remaining two days.
 In 2019 the opening day of the festival was in doubt due to adverse weather conditions, but was eventually given the all clear and racing proceeded on all four days.

 The whole festival does not sell out.
 Attendance was a total of 251,684 across the four days last year.
 However, Gold Cup day (the Friday of the meeting) does often sell out.

 Whether it be a plane, train or automobile, you can rest assured there are ample options for travelling to the Cheltenham Festival in 2022.
 If you are arriving by car, there is plenty of parking available with a £15 charge when purchasing in advance.
 National Express is offering racegoers the chance to book coach travel from locations across the UK direct to Cheltenham racecourse.
 Cheltenham racecourse also caters for aircraft throughout Cheltenham’s racing season, so long as the visiting aircraft has pre-booked the landings with the racecourse.
 You can also book a taxi directly to the racecourse.

 Magners partnered with the Cheltenham Festival in 2020.
 Most of the 28 races have sponsors, while the racecourse itself has its sponsorship partners.
-Magners will also sponsor this year’s Gold Cup.
+Last year, WellChild sponsored the Cheltenham Gold Cup.